How do you do a year-end review and reflection?

 10 Review Questions on your Experiences from Last Year

-We hate that we didn’t take that trip, or we didn’t declutter our the house or that we’re still trapped in a life we hate.
-Sometimes it’s the little things like a leaky faucet we never fixed or not reading enough books, other times it’s the BIG things like wishing we could escape our toxic workplace or start a profitable business.
+We hate that we didn’t take that trip, or we didn’t clean out our closet or that we’re still trapped in a life we hate.
+Sometimes it’s the little things like a leaky faucet we never fixed or not reading enough personal development books, other times it’s the BIG things like wishing we could escape our toxic workplace or start a profitable business.

 41. Where’s the best new location you visited?